 - Apply for a city job using a secure web browser

-- Make online payments for such things as your city services bill, parking tickets and oversize vehicle permits
+- Make online payments for such things as your city services bill and parking tickets

 - Find city contact phone numbers using a wide variety of keywords and topics

 The goal of the city's web site is to use technology to offer online as many of the same services that are available in person as possible.
 Equally important is to use modern electronic communications technology to increase accessibility to city services and empower people — regardless of their socioeconomic status, age or physical disability — to be able to fully participate in city government.